 Structure convenings around action.
 Convey an explicit expectation that participants will produce “deliverables,” or commitments for their specific follow-on actions and investments.
 [Calmes, J., “Obama Counts on Power of Convening People for Change,” New York Times, January 2014].

 Build trust.
-The Trust Equation is a simple, but powerful framework for understanding the behavioral elements that build trust and enable collaboration.
+The Trust Equation is a simple but powerful framework for understanding the behavioral elements that build trust and enable collaboration.
 [Source]

 [Embed graphic from source above: “Trustworthiness = (Credibility + Reliability + Intimacy)/Self-Orientation” ]